liballeg/allegro5/README_android.txt

 Now to build your Android project.

- *  Copy the Allegro libraries you require to the `jni/armeabi-v7a` folder of your project.
+ *  Copy or link the Allegro libraries you require to the `jni/armeabi-v7a` folder of your project.

- *  Run the ndk-build script from the NDK while in the root directory of your project.  e.g. if you installed the standalone NDK toolchain to /path/to/toolchain
+ *  Run the ndk-build script from the NDK while in the root directory of your project.

-        ANDROID_NDK_TOOLCHAIN_ROOT=/path/to/toolchain \
-            /home/username/build/android-ndk/ndk-build
+        ANDROID_NDK_TOOLCHAIN_ROOT=$TC /home/username/android-ndk/ndk-build

  *  Run `ant debug`.
 This should completely build your project resulting in an installable `.apk` file.